Home > African Destinations > Morocco > 3 Day Sahara Desert Tour from Marrakech

 How to Book a Tour of the Sahara Desert from Marrakech

-How to take a tour of the Sahara Desert from Marrakech is the question I asked myself before I visited beautiful Marrakech, Morocco.
-A guided tour of the Sahara Desert and the dunes of Erg Chebbi had been on my radar for many years, and I was thrilled that I was about to experience this beautiful and remote part of the world.
+How to book a 3 Day Sahara Tour from Marrakech was the question I asked myself before I visited beautiful Morocco.
+A guided Sahara Desert tour to see the dunes of Erg Chebbi had been on my radar for many years, and I was thrilled that I was finally about to experience this remote, breathtaking part of the world.

 My Tour Group Riding Camels Through the Moroccan Sahara